rochabr/muster-point-location/README.md

 ```

 3. Copy the files from the folder *supporting-files/function* to *<project-dir>/amplify/backend/function/musterPointLocationFunction/*
+	- Do not modify the header on **index.js**, specially if you created a different name for your API.
 4. Push the changes to the backend by running:

 ```